-10 St. Patrick’s Day ‘Facts’ That Are Actually False
+12 St. Patrick’s Day “Facts” That Are Actually False

 False fact: St. Patrick was Irish

-The patron saint of Ireland was actually born in Scotland in the late 4th century.
+This is a common St. Patrick’s Day fact that seems like a no-brainer.
+However, the patron saint of Ireland was actually born in Scotland in the late fourth century.
 When he was a teenager, Palladius (his real name) was kidnapped and sold into slavery in Ireland.
 Six years later, he escaped and went back to Scotland, where he joined a monastery.
 As an adult, Palladius returned to Ireland as a missionary, where he lived for 40 years, dying in A.D.
-461.
+461. He’s just one of many historical figures you’ve probably been picturing wrong.

 False fact: March 17th was St. Patrick’s birthday

-A saint’s feast day marks the day that they died… not the day that they were born.
-St. Patrick’s Day 2018 marks the 1,557th anniversary of St. Patrick’s death.
-We bet you didn’t know these surprising facts about the month of March.
+A saint’s feast day marks the day that they died, not the day that they were born.
+St. Patrick’s Day 2020 marks the 1,559th anniversary of St. Patrick’s death.
+In addition to these false St. Patrick’s Day facts, we bet you didn’t know these surprising facts about the month of March.

 False fact: St. Patrick was a canonized saint